MichaelCurrin/instant-website/README.md

 - Include an example URL.
 - Include a showcase page with URLs sent in my people or that I created.
 - Fallback for now parameters (maybe a tutorial or link to tutorial).
+- Add additional customization like colors and fonts or themes.
+For example, Docsify has multiple CSS theme files to switch between to change the look and feel.

 ## How to use it